Home > Tropicana Lagoon Resort Review

 - Private Pools/Jacuzzis: Each of the 4 villas features a private plunge pool.

-- Activities: Free use of kayaks and snorkelling gear.
+- Activities: Free use of kayaks and snorkeling gear.

 Tropicana Lagoon Resort – Food and Drink